s4826/vue-app/README.md

 Boston University's Metropolitan College.
 The goal of the project was to learn about Vue, Javascript, HTML, and CSS while practicing responsive design techniques.

+The site is deployed on Netlify at [https://deft-selkie-b72a2d.netlify.app/](https://deft-selkie-b72a2d.netlify.app/)
 ## Project setup
 ```
 npm install